ParkerH4/ParkerH4/README.md

 # Parker Hewitt

-Hello! 👋 I'm Parker, a passionate developer with a focus on front-end and web development.
-I hold a 2-year Software Development diploma from the Southern Alberta Institute of Technology (SAIT).
-Since graduation, I've been dedicated to building my portfolio and expanding my skill set.
+Hello! 👋 I'm Parker, a passionate developer!
+I hold a 2-year Software Development diploma from the Southern Alberta Institute of Technology (SAIT) and I am currently pursuing a Bachelor of Science in Computer Science at the University of Lethbridge.

 I have a strong foundation in Java, which I primarily learned during my time at SAIT.
 My skills also include HTML/CSS, SQL, JavaScript, Python, React, and Ruby on Rails.

 I'm always passionate about enhancing my skillset and continuously learning new technologies to stay up-to-date with industry trends.